 lit. avoid/defend

-A ‘Halbkompanie’, half company – not a formation existing anywhere else in the Wehrmacht to my knowledge.
+A ‘Halbkompanie’, half company – not a formation existing anywhere else in the Wehrmacht to my knowledge, and an administrative unit.

 13th Company, Special Purpose Instruction Regiment 800